Wells Fargo uncovers up to 1.4 million more fake accounts

 Related: Wells Fargo customer: It felt like my car was held as extortion

+Jaret Seiberg, an analyst at Cowen Washington Research Group, predicted the latest news means the political and legal "spotlight will continue to shine brightly on Wells Fargo."

+"Every new disclosure seems to expand the scope of the bank's troubles, which creates the perception that the scandal is getting bigger rather than going away," Seiberg wrote in a report on Thursday.

-Wells Fargo is struggling to put the fake account scandal that began in September 2016 behind it.
+Wells Fargo is struggling to put the fake account scandal that began last fall behind it.
 New allegations of harming customers have rocked the bank in recent months.

 In late July, Wells Fargo admitted to forcing up to 570,000 borrowers into unneeded auto insurance.
 About 20,000 of those customers may have had their cars repossessed due to these unnecessary insurance costs.